hpaluch/PIC16F1579-LM35-Temp/README.md

   (1024 mV) as ADC range (10-bit or 1024).
 So just reading ADC Conversion value one get directly result in mV without need for any kind of normalization - which is nice.

 So as long as you have suitable supply voltage (at least 4V required for LM35) it is still viable alternative to often overpriced digital sensors (I2C LM75 or even 1-wire Dallas 18B20).

-# Resources
+# Notes

+I use lower UART speed 19200 Baud than more common (115200 Baud), because higher speeds have significant clock error
+(see [PIC16F1579 datasheet][PIC16F1579] pages 207 to 209 of DS40001782C).

 MCC Melody is unable to Map UART TX pin in GUI - UART is shown in Pin Grid, but you can't assign pin to it.
 However here is solution - manually remap